rallen-device/curly-memory/README.md

 # CURLY-MEMORY

-Delay effect based on a PT2399 and an ESP32.
+Open source delay effect based on a PT2399 using an ESP32.

-PT2399 set up like a basic delay.
-ESP32 controls digital pots on pin 2 and pin 6.
-Also allow for resistors to be placed directly on pin 2 and pin 6.
-ESP32 also connected to output of pin 5 to allow the exact frequency of the delay to be measured.
+ESP32 acts like PT2399, takes audio in via ADC, outputs audio with delay via DAC.

 INPUTS:
  - Audio in
- - Osc in for delay length (pin 6)
+ - Osc in for delay length
- - Osc in for chorus (pin 2)
+ - Osc in for feedback

 OUTPUTS:
  - Audio out